jeremy-compostella/home-manager/README.md

 This project is a **Solar power usage optimization system for residential home**.
 It is a set of software components and services scheduling and optimizing devices of a residential home to optimally use solar generated power.

-As detailed in section [3](#orgf5b9e5a), the use of solar panels, electric cars and software optimizations allow us to save at the very minimum **USD 2,500 per year** and to reduce our carbon emissions by more than **7.1 tons of CO<sub>2</sub> per year**.
+As detailed in section [3](#org5d4bad2), the use of solar panels, electric cars and software optimizations allow us to save at the very minimum **USD 2,500 per year** and to reduce our carbon emissions by more than **7.1 tons of CO<sub>2</sub> per year**.

 Back in May 2021, I installed solar panels on my roof.
 As a software engineer concerned by the global warming I decided to develop an optimization system to reduce my carbon footprint.
 As I would like this project to benefit other and to keep it growing I decided to share it publicly.

 Optimizing requires having good understanding of what to optimize.
 In this particular case, it means which devices or appliances.
 I started collecting data from my electrical panel by installing sensors and within a few weeks I was able to identify the most energy-intensive devices.
+Here is the Pie chart of a full year.

 ![img](doc/images/yearly_energy_consumption_distribution.svg "Power consumption distribution over the last 12 months")